 You can also choose to add one or two smaller pockets.
 For 2 medium pockets, cut two pieces of fabric 10x10 inches (25x25cm) and use the same method in the instructions below.

-Hem the apron around the curved line of the edges of the armholes with a double fold hem of ¼ inch (6mm).
+Hem the apron around the curved edge of the armholes with a double fold hem of ¼ inch (6mm).

 Curved edges can be tricky because they are cut on the bias.
 The below method of hemming the curved hem edge helps to avoid a puckered hem.